Spring Boot Method Security with SAPL

 }

-Now, define a matching repository interface.
-For now, only include a findAll, findById, and save method:
+Define a matching repository interface.
+For now, include only findAll, findById, and save:

 public interface BookRepository {